thisisanalyst/Modern-Animated-Website/README.md

 This repository contains GSAP Based Modern Animated Website.

-Designed on HTML, CSS & JavaScript.
+Designed on HTML, CSS, JavaScript & GSAP.

 You can click the link to see it in your browser: